Instrumentality of Mankind: Origin and history

+[Smith had] been in a small boat somewhere (...) and he had leaned incautiously over the side … and the notebook had fallen out of his breast pocket into the water … and he [had] been able to watch it dropping through the crystal-clear water until at last it was out of sight, and was gone.

 Algis Budrys in 1965 praised Smith for creating "a completely consistent phantom universe", in which stories are not sequels to each other but "tesserae in a mosaic".
 Other authors, he said—including himself—connected stories with a common character or theme; "Not Smith.
 He's not inventing, he's reporting.
 And he's doing it from God's point of view", and only the lack of time prevented Smith from portraying all of the "infinite" fictional setting.

 Characteristics

 Though the Instrumentality does not directly administer every planet, it claims ultimate guardianship over the destiny of the human race.
 For example, it strictly bans the export of religion from planet to planet.
 Its members, the Lords and Ladies of the Instrumentality, are collectively all-powerful and often somewhat callously arbitrary.
-Although their motives are genuinely benign, they act with utmost brutality when survival is at stake.
+Although their motives are theoretically benign, they act with utmost brutality when survival is at stake.